python-microscopy/python-microscopy/doc/html/_sources/Installation/InstallationWithAnaconda.txt

 .. _installationAnaconda:

-Installation of PYME on 64 bit Windows or OSX
+Installation of PYME on 64 bit Windows, OSX, or Linux
 #####################################################

 PYME requires python (version 2.7) and a number of additional scientific packages.
-Although it is possible to install all packages individuall, and then install PYME, by far the easiest way to get a system up and running is to install a pre-packaged 'scientfic python' distribution. `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ is one such distribution which is free for both academic and commercial use and includes extensive package management capabilities which allow us to easily distribute and update PYME on a variety of platforms.
-We currently provide compiled packages for 64 bit windows and OSX.
+Although it is possible to install all packages individually, and then install PYME, by far the easiest way to get a system up and running is to install a pre-packaged 'scientfic python' distribution. `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ is one such distribution which is free for both academic and commercial use and includes extensive package management capabilities which allow us to easily distribute and update PYME on a variety of platforms.
+We currently provide compiled packages for 64 bit windows, OSX, and Linux.

-PYME also runs on linux, but is not currently available as an Anaconda package, and will instead need to be built from source.

 STEP 1: Installing Anaconda
 ===========================

 Download and install `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ from https://store.continuum.io/cshop/anaconda/.
-Choose the 64 bit version of Python 2.7 for your prefered platform.
+Choose the 64 bit version of Python 2.7 for your prefered platform. *NB: Anaconda is available in both Python 2.7 and Python 3.x flavours.
+PYME will only work with the Python 2.7 version.*

 STEP 2: Installing PYME using conda
 ===========================================